Day's Journey

 Long Island Treatment Center for Substance Abuse and Behavioral Health https://longislandtreatmentcenters.com/resources/?utm_campaign=outreach

 “Simmons Hanly Conroy has supported its community for over 20 years.
 With more than $20 million donated to cancer research, our firm strives to support those who need it the most.
-We’ve learned that our information, on-staff nurses, and guidance to compensation have provided the most meaningful help to individuals suffering from asbestosillnesses.” https://www.simmonsfirm.com/about-us/giving-back/
+We’ve learned that our information has provided the most meaningful help.
+Our on-staff nurses have also contributed significantly.
+Furthermore, guidance to compensation benefits individuals suffering from asbestos illnesses.” https://www.simmonsfirm.com/about-us/giving-back/

-I sat in front of the ACCESS representative with tears flowing down my face; I felt ashamed, lost, and hopeless as I told him I had to flee for safety and leave the job I loved for the sake of my co-workers and the children I served.
-With compassion he gave me hope; he did not shame me; he went beyond and helped me.
-People say ignorantly that a victim of domestic violence can just leave and start a new life easily.
-However, that is never the case; victims of domestic violence aren’t just victims of the abuser; they are victims of a society that labels them due to racism, marginalization, and victim blaming, especially for African Americans.
-I’m glad I checked my spam box and found a new resource to add; we need one another, and together we can tear down STIGMATISM, INEQUALITY, AND INJUSTICE.
+I sat in front of the ACCESS representative with tears flowing down my face.
+I felt ashamed, lost, and hopeless.
+I told him I had to flee for safety.
+I had to leave the job I loved for the sake of my co-workers and the children I served.
+He looked at me with compassion, and he gave me hope.
+He did not shame me; he went beyond and helped me.
+People ignorantly say that a victim of domestic violence can just leave and start a new life quickly.
+Nevertheless, that is never the case.
+Victims of domestic violence aren’t just victims of the abuser.
+They are also victims of a society that labels them.
+This is due to racism, marginalization, and victim blaming, especially for African Americans.